Telecominfraproject/wlan-cloud-ucentralgw/README.md

       "serial" : <serial number> ,
       "status" : {
 	    "error" : 0 or an error number,
-	    "text" : <description of the error or success>
+	    "text" : <description of the error or success>, "when" : <time when this will be performed as UTC seconds>, },
-  	},
   "id" : <same number>
 }